GeorgeValle/face-race-front/src/.github/modals/NewClientModal.md

 -  [x] Add icons in buttons (optional)
 -  [x] close this modal to onClick out the modal
 -  [X] add close function in close btn
--  [X] add functions in cancelar btn
+-  [X] add functions in "Cancelar" btn
--  [] add textarea in observation
+-  [ ] add textarea in observation
--  [] add functions in guardar btn
+-  [ ] add functions in "Guardar" btn
--  [] add modal message whit status when click in buttons "Guardar" and "Cancelar"
+-  [ ] add modal message whit status when click in buttons "Guardar" and "Cancelar"